 The CSO Master Plan schedule is based on the Program Scenario 1 budget with districts strategically prioritized based on implementation strategy and CSO volume reduction.

-The proposed and actual implementation schedule for 2019 along with the CSO Master Plan forecast to 2022 (a three-year window) is illustrated in Appendix D.
+The proposed and actual construction implementation schedule for 2020 along with the CSO Master Plan forecast to 2023 (three-year window) is illustrated in Appendix D.

 4.4 Districts Design Status